jdevfullstack/generative-ai-review/README.md

 Even Microsoft Copilot, as of this writing too, has the disclaimer : "Copilot uses AI.
 Check for mistakes."

-## Dealing With Latest Info
+## Dealing with the Latest Information

-Both ChatGPT and Microsoft Copilot are now capable of searching the latest info on the Web.
+Both ChatGPT and Microsoft Copilot can now search for the latest information on the web.

-Though I wonder how good they are in correctly answering the questions because maybe they are not trained on this new data ?
+However, I wonder how accurately they can answer questions based on this data.
+Are they truly trained on the most recent information?
-Also, what if it is new content that is misleading ?
-Do they have misinformation and disinformation checks ?
+Additionally, what happens if the new content they access is misleading?
+Do they have systems in place to check for misinformation and disinformation?

-They can also learn something new through human interactions but only in those interactions, not persistent across all interactions because primarily they are not trained with those.
+These AI models can learn from human interactions, but this learning is limited to individual sessions and does not persist across all interactions, as they are not primarily trained on that data.

-As for GitHub Copilot, the one tailored for programmers, as of this writing, is really not capable of new data, so for deprecated or new functions, it's not capable of answering.
+As for GitHub Copilot, which is tailored for programmers, it currently does not have access to new data.
+Therefore, it may struggle with deprecated or newly introduced functions.

-So, yes this is one limitation of GenAI.
+So, yes, this is one limitation of GenAI.

 ## Responsible Use
 ### Inconvenient Responsible Use